braidpool/braidpool/docs/braid_consensus.md

 metadata](https://github.com/braidpool/braidpool/blob/main/docs/braidpool_spec.md#metadata-commitments)
-will contain not only the miner's timestamp which indicates when he started mining this bead, but timestamps of each bead in his parent cohort, the parent's-parent cohort, and the parent's-parent's cohort (as observed from this bead).
+will contain not only the miner's timestamp which indicates when he started mining this bead, but timestamps of each bead in his parent cohort, the parent's-parent cohort, and the parent's-parent's-parent cohort (as observed from this bead).
 This gives us a minimum of three observations of the *received* timestamp for each bead.
 The `median_bead_time` for a bead is then taken to be the median of these observations.
 In the following all references to bead timestamps refer to this `median_bead_time`.